iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `comment` as String: A comment, mostly used to provide more information about something.
 Can be literally any String.

-`challenge` as JSON, e.g. `{"task": "Sign this!"}`: A JSON acting as a signing challenge.
+`challenge` as String, e.g. `Sign this`: A String acting as a signing challenge.
 Can contain basically anything.

 `credential` as [VC JSON](https://w3c-ccg.github.io/vc-json-schemas/): A syntactically valid credential.